 Currently, the version of Solr on Pantheon is Apache Solr v3.6.

 Learn how to configure Solr with help from our experts.
-Pantheon delivers custom workshops to help development teams master the platform and improve internal WebOps.
+Pantheon delivers on-demand training to help development teams master the platform and improve internal WebOps.

-This will provision Apache Solr containers for every environment for your site.
+This provisions Apache Solr containers for every environment for your site.
 You are now ready to begin integrating with WordPress.

 Pantheon supports and maintains Solr Search for WordPress (Solr Power).
 This plugin replaces the default search mechanism within WordPress while preserving the familiar integration methods within themes and widgets.

 This plugin requires PHP version 7.1 or higher.
-See Upgrade PHP versions for more information on switching PHP versions.
+Refer to Upgrade PHP versions for more information on switching PHP versions.

 terminus connection:set <site>.<env> sftp